 Prepare to shout “Whoa!” and “No way!” before breaking into an impromptu air guitar solo.
 Keanu Reeves & Alex Winter reunited for Bill & Ted Face the Music this year, and most fans agree that it was worth the three decade wait.

 Directed by Dean Parisot (Galaxy Quest) and written by original creators Chris Matheson and Ed Solomon, the film saw middle-aged Bill & Ted joined by their daughters in search of a song that can bring some much needed harmony to the universe.
 Some new historical figures and music legends helped the two with their critical quest as the fabric of spacetime collapses around them.

-It’s one of the few instances where a reboot of a beloved title feels absolutely necessary.
+It was one of the few instances where a reboot of a beloved title feels absolutely necessary.
 The world needed Bill & Ted in 2020, and we were thrilled to welcome them back.
 To help us celebrate this truly excellent reunion, we had to rank the ten best Bill & Ted moments ever.
 Be excellent to each other.

 10. Napoleon lives the waterpark dream